Cisco Nexus Dashboard Deployment and Upgrade Guide, Release 4.1.x

 Scale support and co-hosting vary based on the cluster form factor.
 You can use the Nexus Dashboard Capacity Planning tool to verify that the virtual form factor satisfies your deployment requirements.

-• KVM deployments are supported for NX-OS fabrics and SAN deployments.
+KVM deployments are supported for NX-OS and ACI fabrics, as well as for SAN deployments.

-• In order for Nexus Dashboard to be up and running on OS reboot scenarios, you must add the UUIDs in the fstab conf files of your RHEL host operating system, which is the only way to preserve the Nexus Dashboard upon a reboot of the RHEL operating system.
+In order for Nexus Dashboard to be up and running on OS reboot scenarios, you must add the UUIDs in the fstab conf files of your RHEL host operating system, which is the only way to preserve the Nexus Dashboard upon a reboot of the RHEL

 Verify the I/O latency of a Linux KVM storage device